glotzerlab/hoomd-blue/sphinx-doc/command-line-options.rst

 All command line options apply to MPI execution in the same way as single process runs.

+When ``n > 1`` and no explicit GPU is specified, HOOMD uses the the local MPI rank to assign GPUs to ranks on each node.
+This is the default behavior and works on most cluster schedulers.

 Multi-GPU execution with NVLINK
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^